qitta/libhugin/docs/user_manual/manual.rst

 ~~~~~~~~~~~~~~~~~~~

 Sometimes it is useful if there is the possibility to search by imdb id.
 This
-might also be good for automated tasks or scripts if you want just to update a
+might also be good for automated scripting tasks if you want just to update a
-exsiting movie metadata database.
+existing movie metadata database.
 In this case searching for the movie title and
 year might also give you invalid results if there are two movies with equal
 title and year.